Our department offers the following MSc and PhD graduate programs:

-Our department has 22 faculty members and emphasizes excellence in a small number of specialties.
-The department benefits greatly from its proximity to a number of outstanding government laboratories where many adjunct faculty are also involved in our graduate programs: Herzberg Institute of Astrophysics, TRIUMF, Vancouver Island Cancer Clinic, Institute of Ocean Sciences, Pacific Geoscience Centre, Canadian Centre for Climate Modelling and Analysis.
+Our department has 21 faculty members and emphasizes excellence in a small number of specialties.
+The department benefits greatly from its proximity to a number of outstanding government laboratories where many adjunct faculty are also involved in our graduate programs: NRC Herzberg, TRIUMF, Vancouver Island Cancer Centre, Institute of Ocean Sciences, Pacific Geoscience Centre, Canadian Centre for Climate Modelling and Analysis.

 The graduate program in Physics and Astronomy is structured so that students are fully engaged in research by the end of their first year of courses.
 Financial aid is available in the form of scholarships, teaching assistantships and grant-funded research assistantships.